Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) Who are ‘them’ referred to in the first line?

-‘Them’ refers to the slum children in the classroom.
+‘Them’ refers to the poor slum children in the classroom.

 (b) What tempts them?

-They are tempted by the dreamy images of beauty, adventure, and love symbolized by Shakespeare, ships, and sunshine.
+They are tempted by images of glamour, success, and beauty symbolized by Shakespeare, ships, and sunshine.

 (c) What does the poet say about ‘their’ lives?